 The Adventure Begins

-Our trip officially begins the day after we check into our hotel and go out for our pre-trip dinner.
-This is when we will meet your English-speaking SouthWild guide at the hotel around 7:30 a.m. for transfer to lodging in the Pantanal.
+Our trip officially begins the day after we check into our hotel and go out for our pre-trip dinner on September 29 - day 1.
+Day 2 Sept 30 this is when we will meet your English-speaking SouthWild guide at the hotel around 7:30 a.m. for transfer to lodging in the Pantanal.
 The information below provides a general summary of the itinerary for this trip, subject to some change based on field and weather conditions.
-Trip dates - July 28 to Aug 7, 2018 & Sept 28 to Oct 8, 2018.
+Trip dates - September 29 to October 9, 2022.

 Upon arrival at SWP, we will be assigned to our comfortable rooms, all of which have a private bathroom with hot shower, overhead fan, and air conditioning.
 Once we've settled in, a spectacular lunch will be served in the fully-screened living and dining area with many fans and a library of books on Brazilian nature.